EMDR in Thailand

 What is EMDR?

-In recent years EMDR in Thailand has become more well-known as a nontraditional type of psychotherapy.
-EMDR stands for Eye movement desensitisation and reprocessing which is an interactive phased therapeutic approach used to treat trauma and reduce psychological distress.
-It’s increasing in popularity, specifically for treating post-traumatic stress disorder (PTSD) or individuals who are managing the aftermath of traumatic life incidents.
-Though EMDR was initially developed to treat trauma and PTSD, however, several studies have also shown that EMDR might also help alleviate symptoms of other emotional distress, particularly trauma-related experiences.
+In recent years EMDR in Thailand has become more well-known as a non-traditional type of psychotherapy.
+EMDR stands for Eye Movement, Desensitisation and Reprocessing, which is an interactive phased therapeutic approach used to treat trauma and reduce psychological distress.
+It is increasing in popularity, specifically for treating post-traumatic stress disorder (PTSD) or individuals who are managing the aftermath of traumatic life incidents.
+Though EMDR was initially developed to treat trauma and PTSD, several studies have also shown that EMDR may also help alleviate symptoms of other emotional distress, particularly trauma-related experiences.
 Nonetheless, research continues and EMDR still remains controversial and debatable in the field of psychology.
 On the surface level, EMDR may appear like an uncommon way to approach psychological issues.
-It does solely not depend on talk therapy or medications.
+It does not solely depend on talk therapy or medication.
 Instead, EMDR involves using the patient’s own quick rhythmic eye movements, together with talk therapy in a specific and structured format.
 These rapid eye movements lessen the power of emotionally imposed memories of past traumatic incidents.
 The purpose of EMDR is to help individuals be able to process the negative memories including emotions, feelings, images, beliefs, and body sensations associated with traumatic experiences that seem to be causing distress or contribute to a range of different mental health problems.
 In another word, EMDR aids individuals to perceive things from a different point of view and enables them to heal from the symptoms and emotional distress that are affecting and disturbing their lives.

 How Does EMDR Therapy Work?

 EMDR’s objective is to decrease symptoms by altering how your memories are stored in your brain.
-Through EMDR, individuals are able to reconnect and reprocess the emotions, self-thoughts, and body sensations associated with trauma in a safe space, as this helps the brain to naturally heal and move toward adaptive resolution An EMDR therapist does this by guiding you through a series of rapid eye movements while you recall traumatic encounters until those triggering memories are no longer induce any negative feelings and distressing symptoms.
-Where the repetitive eye movement creates a distraction or calming effects, making talking about their memory, and hence results in desensitization.
+Through EMDR, individuals are able to reconnect and reprocess the emotions, self-thoughts, and body sensations associated with trauma in a safe space, as this helps the brain to naturally heal and move toward adaptive resolution.
+An EMDR therapist does this by guiding you through a series of rapid eye movements while you recall traumatic encounters until those triggering memories no longer induce any negative feelings or distressing symptoms.
+The repetitive eye movement creates a distraction or calming effect, allowing for conversation about traumatic memories; hence resulting in desensitisation.
 The feelings that evolved around traumatic experiences shift during therapy.
-As a result, reprocessing occurs as it changes how they perceive or think about themselves in relation to their memories.
+As a result, reprocessing occurs as it changes how an individual perceives or thinks about themselves in relation to their memories.
 It is argued that EMDR works because of the “bilateral eye movement stimulation”, which bypasses the area of the brain that processes memories and has become stuck as a result of trauma.
 When a traumatising memory is stuck, it inhibits the brain from accurately processing and storing the memory.

 There are eight phases of treatment in EDMR:

 Usually, a session would last for an hour.
 In the process of EMDR, the client being treated focuses on identifying the disturbing memory and recognising beliefs that they have about themselves.
-If it is associated with a negative memory, then the technique will teach the client to change their aspect of themselves by learning to identify it with a positive belief instead.
+If it is associated with a negative memory, then the technique will teach the client to change their perspective by learning to identify with a positive belief instead.

 After the assessment phase, all the sensations and emotions associated with the memory that needs to be identified are addressed.
 The individual then assesses the memory while focusing on the external stimulus that continuously makes rapid eye movement.
 The common technique is watching the therapist move two fingers.
 Then, after each set of eye movements (desensitization) the client will be asked how they feel.

 This method continues until the trauma has been totally processed and the memory is no longer causing distress to the individual.
 Through bilateral eye movement, the selected positive belief is then being “installed” in order to replace the negative thoughts and beliefs.
-Over a period of time, individuals are able to process the memory safely and that would eventually lead to a peaceful resolution.
-As a result, the experience helped raise awareness of previously distressing events and the negative beliefs about themselves that have resulted from these traumatic experiences.
+Over a period of time, individuals are able to process the memory safely which eventually leads to a peaceful resolution.
+As a result, the experience helps raise awareness of previously distressing events and the negative beliefs about themselves that have resulted from these traumatic experiences.

 How is EMDR Different from Other Therapies?

 EMDR therapy does not require talking in detail about the distressing issue or completing homework between sessions.
-On the other hand, EMDR therapy concerns changing the emotions, thoughts, or behaviors resulting from the traumatic experience.
-Also, an EMDR therapy can be done with fewer sessions when compared to traditional psychotherapy.
+On the other hand, EMDR therapy concerns changing the emotions, thoughts, or behaviours resulting from the traumatic experience.
+Also, EMDR therapy can be done with fewer sessions when compared to traditional psychotherapy.

-Similarly to cognitive behavioral therapy (CBT), it also involves exposure and cognition process, where it also requires recalling and discussing the traumatic memories as well as identifying and altering the thoughts.
+Similar to cognitive behavioural therapy (CBT), it also involves exposure and cognition processes, where it also requires recalling and discussing the traumatic memories as well as identifying and altering the thoughts.

 Who Can Benefit From EMDR?
 Does it Only Work With PTSD?